greg-the-coder/partner-demo-gitops/README.md

 Partner Demo of GitOps flow for Coder Admin

 ## Overview
 A demonstration project showcasing GitOps workflows and best practices for Coder administration.
 This repo is meant to be used in conjunction with our [Kubernetes Devcontainer template](https://registry.coder.com/templates/kubernetes-devcontainer), which creates a Coder Workspace a Coder Admin can use for deployment and template administration.
-The [.devcontainer specification](./.devcontainer/) contained in this repo will deploy a Workspace that has Terraform, Helm, Kubectl utilities provisioned, and then clone this repo into it container a core set of Kubernetes and AWS Workspace [templates](./templates/) that support common development use cases.
+The [.devcontainer specification](./.devcontainer/) contained in this repo will deploy a Workspace that has terraform, helm, and kubectl utilities provisioned that are commonly used by Platform Engineering teams supporting Coder.

-Terraform IaC is provided along with bash script [templates_gitops.sh](./templates/templates_gitops.sh) that enable Coder templates to be created and versioned within this repo using a Terraform-based GitOps flow.
+IaC is provided as terraform scripts along with bash script [templates_gitops.sh](./templates/templates_gitops.sh) that enable Coder templates to be created and versioned within this repo using a terraform-based GitOps flow.

 ## Prerequisites
 - Coder 2.X deployment on K8S